 - How to Start a Blog (includes a step-by-step tutorial you can print out & recommendations on beautiful e-commerce ready website templates)

 Here are some unique ideas I found around the blogosphere to get your creativity flowing!
+These range from simple DIY crafts to larger handmade projects.

 1) Leopard Desk Mat ~ Courtesy of Mama of 3 Munchkins